elpython/elpython-meta/README.md

 # Who would have merge permissions for EL Python branches?

-At least initially, EL Python merge permissions would be restricted to staff working for commercial redistributors participating in the EL Python effort.
+At least initially, EL Python merge permissions would be restricted to staff working for commercial redistributors and other organisations formally participating in the EL Python effort (where the exact nature of "formal participation" would be defined in collaboration with the Python Software Foundation).

-This is due to the fact that the proposed differences in maintenance policies between EL Python and CPython are driven almost entirely by commercial support requirements, which gives EL Python a strongly vendor-driven character that isn't the case for the more egalitarian, community-driven, CPython project.
+This is due to the fact that the proposed differences in maintenance policies between EL Python and CPython are driven almost entirely by commercial and enterprise support requirements, which gives EL Python a strongly business-driven character that isn't the case for the more egalitarian, community-driven, CPython project.

 It's expected that this restriction would eventually be dropped - it's just a simplfying community management assumption to start out with.